DaveWM/dave-martin-blog/content/posts/modern-react-is-a-disaster.md

 ### Not-so-modern React

-So that brings us to a question - do hooks encourage a functional or an OO architecture?
+So that brings us to a question - where does the "hooks architecture" land in this spectrum?
 I think the best way to answer this is with a comparison.
-Let's compare modern React to the most OO of frameworks.
+For a basic `Counter` component, let's compare modern React to another framework.
+The grandfather of JS frameworks.
 A framework that did OO back when it was cool (well, slightly less uncool).
 Yes that's right - AngularJS.

 _React_